allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 2. For many days, use the Select by Days of Week grouping: A. Set the Date Span inside of which the available days will fall.

-B. Select the All Days radio button to set all of the days in the Date Span inside the Selected Days window or select the By Day radio button to set multiple instances of a certain day, and select the check boxes of the days to place in the Selected Days list.
+2. Select the All Days radio button to set all of the days in the Date Span inside the Selected Days window or select the By Day radio button to set multiple instances of a certain day, and select the check boxes of the days to place in the Selected Days list.

 3. Once the days are selected, set period availability by highlighting the days in the Selected Days list.